 - Add Friend: This allows you to send a friend request to the person in question.

 - Requested: This means that your friend request has already been sent and is currently “pending”.

-In a previous tutorial, we wrote about how to view a list of friend requests that you previously sent on Facebook.
-In that guide, we showed our readers that requests can stay pending for years.
+In a previous tutorial, we wrote about how to view a list of friend requests that you have previously sent on Facebook.
+In that guide, we pointed out that requests can stay pending for years.

 Basically, what I’m trying to say is this: Friend requests on Facebook do not expire.
 They will just sit there until an action is taken.

 When someone receives a friend request on Facebook, they have three choices.
 They can:

 - Accept it.

 As a result, eagle-eyed users will be able to tell if you have rejected their friend request.